 Experts in the field of geosynthetics and civil engineering will discuss challenges of infrastructure in Texas and opportunities to incorporate geosynthetics for cost savings and extended design life.
 As Congress and the current administration continue seeking ways to fund infrastructure improvements throughout the U.S., states are overcoming challenges to manage tight budgets.
 We will cover how Geosynthetics, including stabilization geotextiles, reinforcement geogrids, and pavement interlayers can reduce construction costs and extend the life of transportation infrastructure.

 Benjamin Mahaffey, P.E., Civil Engineer, FAA

 Hear about new research, future goals and updated specifications for geosynthetics in airport pavements.
 We will review the FAA’s drafted Advisory Circular 150/5370-10H, which includes language regarding the use of geosynthetics as well as their Airport Pavement Revamped Section structural/performance improvements research into geosynthetic products within an airport pavement structure and discuss the on-going research and proposed full-scale accelerated pavement tests at NAPTF, including future goals for incorporating geosynthetics within the new FAA specifications.

 Capillary and Moisture Control in Roadway Structures using Wicking Geotextiles

 Brian Baillie, P.E., Engineering Business Manager, South Central Region, Tencate

-Review the effects of capillary rise on foundations and various subgrade soil materials, including new research, current solutions, plus newly available technologies used to minimize the effect of capillary rise on geotechnical foundation systems.
+Study the effects of capillary rise on foundations and various subgrade soil materials.
+We will share commonly used solutions to moisture control in roadways and uncover the most updated available research as well as newly available technologies used to minimize the effect of capillary rise on geotechnical foundation systems.

 Effect of Differential Settlement on the Performance of the GRS-IBS